thekevinscott/Glasswing/js/templates/pages/expanded-worklist.md

 Opportunity
 -------------
-A radiologist's worklist is a table of information.
-Some tables we observed contained over 30 columns of data.
-This required horizontal scrolling to view relevant columns which slows down the radiologist.
+A radiologist's worklist is a table of information, often containing more columns than can fit on the screen at a time.
+This forces the radiologist to scroll horizontally, an action which slows down the radiologist.

 We propose a taller layout in order to present more relevant information on the screen without requiring horizontal scrolling.
+This layout can effectively integrate case indications along with buttons, such as Queue.

+You can queue a case here.

 Redesign
 -------------